 Why I Write Inclusive Romance

 I’ve become a curator of reasons for reading and writing romance from inclusive perspectives.
 At first, I sought to better understand the intersection of “self” and “other.”
 Through conversations, study, writing, and asking, I found answers, but also more questions, more depth.
 The layers of reasons keep peeling back to expose more of life and humanity and me.
-Deeper sorrows, sweeter joys, a complexity of interconnection.
+Sharper sorrows, sweeter joys, a complexity of interconnection.
 I continue because this work teaches me to love.

 I’ll give you an example.
 In Hara Estroff Marano’s article, “Love and Power” (Psychology Today, January/February 2014), she explores power plays in relationships in general.
 In a section on gender roles, she includes this tidbit: